My Hair Routine – My Recommended Hair Products for Dry & Coloured Hair

 Another Tresemmé product that I use and love as it has Keratin Oil in it.
 I use this

-sparingly on my dry hair as I don’t like my hair to feel heavy with product, you know like when you use a mousse?
-So, I keep this at arms length and spray a few spritz on my ends and roots.
+sparingly on my dry hair, as I don’t like my hair to feel heavy with product, you know like when you use a mousse?
+So, I keep this at arm’s length and spray a few spritzes on my ends and roots.
 Again, Amazon seems to be the cheapest place to get it.

 Tresemmé Botanique Nourish & Replenish Hydrating Mist Spray – RRP £5.52 (125ml), Amazon.